iLert/terraform-provider-ilert/website/docs/d/alert_action.html.markdown

 The following arguments are supported:

-- `name` - (Required) The alert action name to use to find an alert action in the iLert API.
+- `name` - (Required) The alert action name to use to find an alert action in the ilert API.

 ## Attributes Reference